uoit-cpp/course-material/lectures/c++-fileio.md

 3. Move read location back n bytes from the current location: `f.seekg( n, ios::end );`
 4. Find the current read location `f.tellg();`
 5. `seekp()` and `tellp()` can be used to move the write locations.

+## Exercises

+1. Write a program for storing and loading 3D vectors to a file.
+2. Write a program for storing and loading lastname, firstname to a file.